 The teams will continue preparing concrete mixtures to be investigated with the SAM and processing the materials produced previously.
+The ASTM C 457 sample preparation of the field samples will be completed for the samples provided by other states.

 The team also plans to begin examining the rate of the absorption and desorption, rate of damage, and degree of saturation on the damage with the concrete produced.